krayin/krayin-docs/docs/1.x/packages/validation.md

 ### Installation

-Bagisto already comes with the VeeValidate library, so there is no need to install it separately.
+Krayin already comes with the VeeValidate library, so there is no need to install it separately.

 ### Configuration

-Bagisto includes the configuration for **`vee-validate`**.
-For example, you can find the configuration in the following path: **`bagisto/packages/Webkul/Admin/src/Resources/assets/js/app.js`**.
+Krayin includes the configuration for **`vee-validate`**.
+For example, you can find the configuration in the following path: **`krayin/packages/Webkul/Admin/src/Resources/assets/js/app.js`**.

 ```js
 import Vue from 'vue';